Vorderstoder Monthly Rainfall & Precipitation

 This page shows both the average monthly rainfall and the number of rainy days in Vorderstoder, Upper Austria, Austria.
 Long-term data from 1990 to 2020 was used to calculate these averages.
 Let's now guide you through the details for a complete overview.

-Vorderstoder has a notably wet climate with abundant precipitation, recording 1727 mm of rain/snowfall per year.
+Vorderstoder has a notably wet climate with abundant precipitation, recording 1727 mm (68 in) of rain/snowfall per year.
+It does, however, have a distinct rainy season during certain months.
+Have a look at our detailed charts below to see how precipitation varies throughout the year.

 Monthly Precipitation Levels

 The amount of precipitation varies moderately throughout the year.
-The wettest month, June, sees around 208 mm of rainfall, perfect for those who enjoy a bit of rain now and then.
-The driest month, November, still receives a respectable 100 mm of snow/rainfall.
+The wettest month, June, sees around 208 mm (8.2 in) of rainfall, perfect for those who enjoy a bit of rain now and then.
+The driest month, November, still receives a respectable 100 mm (3.9 in) of snow/rainfall.

-June, the wettest month, has a maximum daytime temperature of 20°C. The city receives 183 hours of sunshine in this period.
-During the driest month November you can expect a temperature of 6°C. For more detailed insights into the city’s temperatures, visit our Vorderstoder Temperature page.
+June, the wettest month, has a maximum daytime temperature of 20°C (68°F).
+The city receives 183 hours of sunshine in this period.
+During the driest month November you can expect a temperature of 6°C (43°F).
+For more detailed insights into the city's temperatures, visit our Vorderstoder Temperature page.

 The map below shows the annual precipitation across Austria.
 You can also select the different months in case you are interested in a specific month.